budDemant/Image-Episode-Recognition/README.md

 2. **Image Preprocessing:**
    - Preprocesses both video frames and thumbnails (resize, grayscale, etc.) for robust comparison.
 3. **Image Matching:**
-   - Compares each sampled frame to the set of thumbnails using an image similarity method (e.g. LBP-based feature extraction and histogram comparison, deep learning-based feature extraction using CNN, etc. ).
+   - Compares each sampled frame to the set of thumbnails using an image similarity method (pHash or CNN).
    - Selects the reference image with the highest match score.
-   - Works even if only a portion of the episode is available, as long as it includes or resembles the thumbnail.
+   - Works even if only a portion of the episode is available, as long as it includes or resembles the thumbnail frame.
 4. **Result Reporting:**
    - Outputs the episode name and number for each video file or segment.